bertokattila/StockGame/README.md

 <img width="654" alt="Screenshot 2021-12-26 at 17 06 36" src="https://user-images.githubusercontent.com/22593928/147413785-7dc2aacd-65ab-432e-83f5-cf742fcbf8cb.png">

 Here you can load files with a .ser extension, but only those created by this game.
-Otherwise, the load will fail and you will receive the following error message:
+Otherwise, the loading will fail and you will receive the following error message:

 <img width="409" alt="Screenshot 2021-12-26 at 17 18 10" src="https://user-images.githubusercontent.com/22593928/147414052-98f41c16-3690-4630-8a98-fddc66a11b13.png">